 Gulls and terns (Laridae) were observed in all surveys.
 This is a fairly disparate group in terms of behaviors across species, with some species breeding near the study area, others using this region purely in the non-breeding season, and still others present year-round.
 Bonaparte's Gull (Chroicocephalus philadelphia) and Ring-billed Gull (Larus delawarensis), for example, are present primarily in winter, while other gulls are present during fall, winter, and spring (e.g., Laughing Gull, Leucophaeus atricilla), and several tern species are present in spring, summer, and fall (Common Tern, Sterna hirundo, and Royal Tern, Thalasseus maximus).
-Several gull species use the study area year-round (Herring Gull, Larus argentatus, Great Black-backed Gull, L. marinus, and Lesser Black-backed Gull, L. fuscus; Table 17-4).
+Several gull species use the study area year-round (Herring Gull, Larus argentatus, Great Black-backed Gull, L. marinus, and Lesser Black-backed Gull, L. fuscus; Table 11-4).
 Likewise, species distributions across the study area vary based on when each species is present.
 We calculated persistent hotspots for the entire family, as 23% of these aerial observations were not differentiated to subfamily (Chapter 5).
 But due to the life history and distributional differences between species, we also analyzed data separately for the two main subfamilies (terns, Sterninae; and gulls, Larinae), as well as for the most abundant individual species in our datasets (Bonaparte's Gull, Laughing Gull, Herring Gull, Great Black-backed Gull, and Common Tern).

-For the entire family, abundance hotspots were widely distributed throughout the study area, though the most persistent of these were located in the western half of the study area, and particularly in three locations: the mouth of Chesapeake Bay, the mouth of Delaware Bay, and the northern shore of Maryland (Figure 17-10).
-The same patterns for the most persistent hotspots are present in both the gull-specific (Figure 17-11) and tern-specific (Figure 17-12) maps.
-A comparison of Figure 17-10 to Figure 17-12, however, indicates that the less persistent hotspots located in many offshore areas in the eastern part of the study area were largely driven by gull distributions, with many fewer tern hotspots in areas >20 km from shore.
+For the entire family, abundance hotspots were widely distributed throughout the Maryland and MABS study areas, though the most persistent of these were located in the western half of the study area, and particularly in three locations: the northern shore of Maryland, the mouth of Chesapeake Bay, and the mouth of Delaware Bay (Figure 11-11).

+The same patterns of the most persistent hotspots are present in both the gull-specific (Figure 11-12) and tern-specific (Figure 11-13) maps.
+A comparison of Figure 11-11 to Figure 11-13, however, indicates that the less persistent hotspots located in many offshore areas in the eastern part of the study area were largely driven by gull distributions, with many fewer tern hotspots in areas >20 km from shore.

 Examining hotspot persistence of individual species allowed us to further parse patterns shown in the subfamily maps.
-Hotspot persistence for both Herring Gulls and Great Black-backed Gulls was most similar to hotspot persistence for the gull subfamily; hotspots occurred across the study area, and were most persistent along the north shore of Maryland and at the mouth of the Chesapeake Bay (Figure 17-15; Figure 17-16).
-Laughing Gull hotspots were also most persistent in nearshore areas, primarily in the northern parts of the study area (Figure 17-14).
-In contrast, Bonaparte's Gulls were notably more persistently observed in large numbers in the southern half of the study area, and at a range of distances from shore (Figure 17-13).
+Hotspot persistence for both Herring Gulls and Great Black-backed Gulls was most similar to hotspot persistence for the gull subfamily; hotspots occurred across the MABS and Maryland study areas, and were most persistent along the north shore of Maryland and at the mouth of the Chesapeake Bay (Figure 11-14; Figure 11-15).
+Laughing Gull hotspots were also most persistent in nearshore areas, primarily off the coast of Maryland (Figure 11-16).
+In contrast, Bonaparte's Gull hotspots were notably less persistent within the Maryland study area, as this species was more persistently observed in large numbers in the southern half of the MABS study area, and at a broad range of distances from shore (Figure 11-17).